tyler-smith/snowglobe/spec/snowglobe.md

 ## Post-finalization Mempool Update

 When an item is finalized as accepted all conflicting items are automatically, implicitly, finalized as rejected.
-Nodes must ensure of their mempools the absense of any rejected items and presense of any accepted items as they finalize in order to mimic the other participants that have finalized those items.
+Nodes must ensure of their mempools the absence of any rejected items and presence of any accepted items as they finalize in order to mimic the other participants that have finalized those items.

 ## New p2p messages